 His command was ice cold.
 His tone clearly added 'Now!' to the end of his sentence.

 Toshiro sighed in exasperation and realized that if he didn't give her something, she would never sit down and stop annoying him.
 Dealing with her was akin to sating a hungry child.
-Just give her some sustenance and hope she shuts her whining afterwards.
+Just give her some sustenance and hope she stops her whining afterwards.

 "… Nothing happened."

 His pen broke sometime in the middle of the rant and his lieutenant gave him a worried looked.
-They both knew who that last sentence was directed towards…
+They both knew who that last sentence was really directed towards…

-Toshiro sighed as stood up to throw out his pen and retrieve another.
+Toshiro sighed as stood up to throw out his fragmented pen and retrieve another.
 "We just had an… argument last night... we… disagreed on something, that's all."